muscaa/fluff-core/README.md

 ## Description

-Fluff Core serves as the core API for all Fluff libraries.
+Core API for all Fluff libraries.

 ### Requirements